mrBettazzi/exercise-tracker/README.md

   }
 }
 ```
-So that we can now
+So that we can now test the overall behaviour of the application :
 ```
 npm run
+npm start
-yarn build
+yarn run build
 ```
 ### real components
 > In React components the **constructor** should always call `super()`

 > In React you never use `let` to declare variables.
 Variables are to be declared/defined in `Component.state` (see **constructor** below)
+> front-end components use the Axios library to make XmlHttp requests to the back-end.
+> the back-end can fill the response with text (*below you see that the feedback from back-end goes into the console*)

-Sample component with everything but the girl :
+Sample `src/components/exercise-create.component.js` component file, with everything but the girl :
 ```
 import React, { Component } from 'react';
+import axios from 'axios';
-import DatePicker from 'react-datepicker';  // requires a specific stylesheet, so ... import 'react-datepicker/dist/react-datepicker.css';
+import DatePicker from 'react-datepicker';
+// datepicker requires a specific stylesheet ... import 'react-datepicker/dist/react-datepicker.css';

 export default class ExerciseCreate extends Component {